-Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe launch and pier, and a wildlife observation platform.
+Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe launch and pier, a wildlife observation platform, and a butterfly garden.

 The trail map (updated March 2017) is viewable online, and copies are available at the Nature Center.

 Visitors are encouraged to start their visit at the Nature Center—staff members are on hand from 9 am to 5 pm to provide an introduction to the park and answer questions.